g4s8/g4s8.github.io/_posts/2017-8-17-get-rid-of-presenter.md

 ## --
 I've never used this approach in any big projects, it's just an idea that I'm implementing in some little pet projects.
-Also I'm still thinking about good names for this objects, maybe I'll rename this services, packets and wires into something more self-explanatory.<br/>
+Also I'm still thinking about good names for objects, maybe I'll rename these services, packets and wires into something more self-explanatory.<br/>
 So if you have any feedback with corrections, ideas or critique please write a comment below.